 The Statewide CASE Team proposes adding three chapters to Title 24, Part 6 specifically for multifamily buildings.
-These chapters would cover mandatory requirements, prescriptive requirements, and addition and alteration requirements for multifamily dwelling unit and common area spaces.
+These chapters would cover mandatory requirements, prescriptive requirements, and addition and alteration requirements for multifamily dwelling unit and common use area spaces.
 The content for each chapter would include portions of Title 24, Part 6 currently housed under the low-rise residential and nonresidential sections, refined for specific application to multifamily buildings.
-The chapters would include unified requirements that apply to multifamily buildings of all heights, with categorization by assembly or system type, dwelling units or common areas, and individual systems serving separate dwelling units or central systems serving multiple dwelling units.
+The chapters would include unified requirements that apply to multifamily buildings of all heights, with categorization by assembly or system type, dwelling units or common use areas, and individual systems serving separate dwelling units or central systems serving multiple dwelling units.
 Generally, the unification will apply low-rise residential and nonresidential requirements to multifamily buildings as follows:

-- Where cost effective, the more stringent of the residential or nonresidential requirements for roofs, walls, floors, and fenestration will apply to multifamily building envelopes by assembly type.
-In some cases, the Statewide CASE Team grouped submeasures to create cost-effective prescriptive packages. - Residential HVAC requirements of Sections 150.0, 150.1, and 150.2 apply to HVAC systems serving individual dwelling units.
-Nonresidential requirements of

-Sections 120.2 through 120.5, 140.4, and 141.0 apply to HVAC systems serving common areas and central systems serving multiple dwelling units.

-- Residential domestic hot water requirements apply to individual and central systems serving dwelling units.
+- Where cost effective and market viable, the more stringent residential requirements for roofs, walls, floors, and fenestration will apply to multifamily building envelopes by assembly type. - Residential HVAC requirements of Sections 150.0, 150.1, and 150.2 apply to HVAC systems serving dwelling units.
+Nonresidential requirements of Sections 120.2 through 120.5, 140.4, and 141.0 apply to HVAC systems serving common use areas. - Residential domestic hot water requirements apply to individual and central systems serving dwelling units.
 There is no resulting change in requirements because the 2019 high-rise residential requirements reference the low-rise residential requirements. - Residential lighting requirements apply to dwelling unit lighting and outdoor fixtures controlled from within dwelling units.
 Nonresidential lighting requirements apply to common area and outdoor spaces.
-This includes removal of the exception for nonresidential occupancies up to 20 percent of the conditioned floor area and the eight-car threshold for compliance with nonresidential outdoor lighting requirements. - Nonresidential electric power distribution requirements will apply to all multifamily buildings.
+This includes removal of the exception for nonresidential occupancies up to 20 percent of the conditioned floor area and the eight-car threshold for compliance with nonresidential outdoor lighting requirements.

+Nonresidential electric power distribution requirements will apply to all multifamily buildings.

-This Draft CASE Report includes feasibility, market, energy, and cost analyses the Statewide CASE Team conducted for proposed changes that result in increased stringency for a specific multifamily building type.
+This CASE Report includes feasibility, market, energy, and cost analyses the Statewide CASE Team conducted for proposed changes that result in increased stringency for a specific multifamily building type.

-In addition to restructured 2019 requirements, some multifamily chapters include new measures or changes adopted for residential and/or nonresidential buildings for 2022 Title 24, Part 6.
-The Energy Commission will consider each proposed measure individually, therefore these 2022 measure proposals are not discussed in this Draft CASE Report.
+In addition to restructured 2019 requirements, the 2022 multifamily chapters may include new measures or changes adopted for residential and/or nonresidential buildings for 2022 Title 24, Part 6.
+The Energy Commission will consider each proposed measure individually, therefore these 2022 measure proposals are not discussed in this CASE Report and are not included in the draft code language included with this report.
 For more information on the proposed 2022 multifamily measures, view draft CASE Reports posted at https://title24stakeholders.com/measures/building-types/multifamily/2022/.